 In 2020/21, our newly appointed student partners will play a key role in building sustainability around this area of work and will have the opportunity to contribute new perspectives to the agenda.

-For more information on our Closing Attainment Gaps at King’s agenda and this project, please visit our website.
+Learn more about our Closing Attainment Gaps at King’s agenda and this project.